 This is worrying, but it’s not an uncommon problem.
 Quite often, it happens when you’re lying down in a non-threatening position.
 Just as you’re nice and relaxed, your kitten jumps on you, licks your face and then takes a nip!

 This could simply be his way of getting your attention.
 When you respond, the kitten learns that face biting is a successful strategy.

 It may also happen if your face is too close to your kitten when you play with him.

 For our own safety, as well as that of any visitors, children or babies, it’s a habit that can’t be allowed to continue.

-When you have a biting kitten and your fingers are the target, it’s probably because he’s become used to having them made available to him as toys during play sessions.
-As already discussed, it’s vital to get your kitten into good habits, and this means only allowing him to play with cat toys or suitable objects around the house, not your hands or feet!
+When you have a biting kitten and your fingers are the target, it’s probably because he’s used to having them made available to him as toys during play sessions.

-If he’s given a clean bill of health it’s time to take a good look at his environment.
+In such cases, it’s wise to have a vet check out your kitten first.
+If he’s given a clean bill of health, it’s time to take a good look at his environment.